Low-Boom/EDU-Wind-Tunnel/README.md

 I2C (SDA/SCL)   → MS4525DO + BMP3XX via Daisy Chained Qwiic Wiring
 ```

-⚠️ **CRITICAL:** Motor power supply must be separate from Arduino!
-This is 120V AC Power for the AC Infinity Fan and a 12V power supply for a 12V PC Fan (e.g. [Noctua NV-PS1](https://www.noctua.at/en/products/nv-ps1))
+⚠️ Motor power supply must be separate from Arduino!
+This is 120V AC Power for the AC Infinity Fan or a 12V power supply for the 12V PC Fan (e.g. [Noctua NV-PS1](https://www.noctua.at/en/products/nv-ps1))

 ---